 Many years ago, there lived a woman named Sally.
 She was a widow with three children.
 Life had been hard and she would have welcomed a change for the better if it came.
 She thought she saw it come when a man, who was a widower from her past, returned with a proposal of marriage, in his nice suit of clothes, with talk of a prosperous farm.
 The thoughts of a better life were inviting and she heard him mention servants and that he was a man of substance.
 She accepted and crossed the river with him to view her new possessions: What she found was a farm, overgrown with wild blackberry vines and sumac, a floorless, windowless hut.
 The only servants were two thinly clad barefoot children.
 Their father had borrowed the suit and the boots to go a-courting in.
 Her first thought was the obvious one: go back home!
 But she looked at the motherless children, especially the younger, a boy whose melancholy gaze met hers.
 For a moment she paused, then, rolling up her sleeves, she quietly spoke these words: “I’ll stay for the sake of this boy.”
 Oh, Sally Bush, what a treasure stood before your eyes that day.
 She didn’t know when she looked at that melancholy face of ten years, that her stepson would save this nation, and become the immortal Abraham Lincoln.
 He was speaking of her, when he later said, “All that I am, and all that I ever hope to be, I owe to my angel mother.”

 Every Mother’s Day my father would read this story.
 For me, it has come to symbolize the Heroic Mother and the influence she can have on the world.
-(It still makes me cry every time I hear it.)
+I still weep every time I hear it.

 In our modern age motherhood is often seen as demeaning and unrewarding work.
 Common expressions include, “Why do women have to be the ones to stay home with babies?”
 “I can be much more than just a mom.”
 These sentiments don’t offend me, they sadden me.
-The meaning and power of motherhood is increasingly being lost in younger generations.
+The meaning and power of motherhood are increasingly lost on younger generations.
 Mothers shape culture.
 The love and nurture children receive from their mothers can echo down the generations and throughout the world.
-Yes, women can do many important things outside motherhood, but no other work will be as meaningful as mothering a child in love and truth.
+Yes, women can do many important things outside motherhood, but there is no work more meaningful than mothering a child in love and truth.

-Happy Mother’s Day to all the mothers, and those who act as mothers, who, with their love and sacrifice, can transform the world.
+Happy Mother’s Day to all the heroic mothers, and those who act as mothers, who, with their love and sacrifice, transform the world.